unixvoid/cryodns/readme.md

 # TODO
-- dns passthrough if not in db
+- security tokens used all around done- dns passthrough if not in db
 done- `/remove` endpoint

 ### Redis data structure